emilk/eon/README.md

 # Eon - The simple and friendly config format
-> [!WARNING]
-> ⚠️ As of July 2025, the Eon library and Spec is still under heavy development.

 This repository contains the definition of _Eon_, a simple config format designed for human editing.

 Eon uses the `.eon` file ending.